reuters-graphics/bluprint/README.md

 <img src="./logo.svg" width="300" alt="bluprint logo" />
 <br />

-Scaffold new projects from Github templates and process the files with custom actions.
+Scaffold new projects from GitHub templates and process the files with custom actions.

 <br />